 Blue topaz is renowned for its soothing hue.
 Most blue topaz gemstones fall into one of three categories.
 Sky blue topaz is a calming light-blue stone and is the only blue topaz hue to occur naturally.
 Swiss blue topaz boasts a vivid electric blue tone that summons attention.
 London blue topaz showcases a rich, sophisticated dark blue hue.

 Gemstone clarity is a key element in the appearance of a diamond.
-A clarity scale designed by the Gemmological Institute of America uses 11 different grades to rank diamonds.
+A clarity scale designed by the Gemological Institute of America uses 11 different grades to rank diamonds.
 The Flawless rank is the rarest, and most diamonds are graded as Slightly Included (SI) or Very Slightly Included (VS), with inclusions that are only detectable by a professional using 10x magnification.

 Most blue topaz gemstones are free of visible inclusions, giving them the appearance of exceptional clarity.
-Topaz naturally has few inclusions, and the enhancements performed in creating blue topaz stones help to minimise inclusions and increase clarity.
+Topaz naturally has few inclusions, and the enhancements performed in creating blue topaz stones help to minimize inclusions and increase clarity.

 Hardness & Wearability

 Diamonds are the hardest substance on earth, unscratchable by anything other than another diamond.
 They score a perfect 10 on the Mohs Scale of hardness, which makes them an ideal stone for everyday wear.
 Removing your ring before tackling tough tasks is still good practice, though.

 Blue topaz features an exceptional score of 8 on the Mohs scale, which means it’s a durable gemstone that’s very resistant to scratching.
 A blue topaz engagement ring is suitable for everyday wear — but do wear it with care.